Breakfast is one of the hardest meals for meal prep.

 - With protein powder

-- With granola
+- With granola, like this vanilla maple almond granola

 - Mix yogurt with cottage cheese – an interesting idea from a community member!